 We’re exploring love in many forms with first-hand accounts from the frontlines of dating, marriage, intimacy and friendship, all with people living—and loving—with disabilities or challenges like long-distance romance.

-Did finding love seem more difficult because of having a disability?
+Does it seem more difficult to find love if you have a disability?
 Many of our interviewees said that, at first, yes.
 (Of course, when is it ever easy, right?)
 But they all agreed that once people talk and get past questions or concerns, love is love—sometimes it’s messy but mostly it’s marvelous.
 And these stories show it.

 Sara Heidenheimer shares how she and her husband kept the love and respect for each other strong through his four tours of duty while in the U.S. Navy and her two pregnancies.

 Shayne and Kristen have been friends since they were 3 years old, connecting over school, movies and even their shared disability.

 Read their story of friendship and support.